jnshah014/Ryu-Encryption/docs/README.md

 ### 6.3) Plans for the future
 I plan to expand the project in then following ways:
-- Allow text-files to be inputted to be encrypted / decrypted
+- Allow text-files to be uploaded to be encrypted / decrypted
 - Create a more user-friendly and modern GUI
 - To have the user interface to be accessed by a frontend website and have multiple backend instances running on a server
 - To add more encryption algorithms